 The growing demand for craftsmanship and personalization of products is not only related to the fact that consumers want to express their identities through the goods they buy.
 Sometimes, the ability to manufacture a personalized product can literally be life-changing.
 A good example is the medical devices industry and, specifically, artificial pancreas systems.
 These systems are issued to patients with Type 1 diabetes who need to follow strict treatment plans and constantly control their blood sugar levels.
 An artificial pancreas system works as follows: a glucose monitor draws blood and detects the glucose level in it, then talks to another device which delivers insulin through a tube attached to the patient’s skin.
 This one-size-fits-all solution works, but it would definitely be better to tweak the control system for the individual, as different diabetes patients have different metabolic rates and other body parameters.
 Moving to Industry 5.0 enables the manufacturers of artificial pancreas systems to give individuals an app that follows their unique lifestyles and applies advanced AI techniques to define how a patient’s body reacts to a particular device.
 After patterns are defined, they can be fed into the production process to make the artificial pancreas tailor-made for the individual patient.

 This is what Industry 5.0 offers.
 The concept of personalization doesn’t mean in any way that consumers won’t accept technology.
 They’re fine with automation being part of the manufacturing process; however, they crave the personal imprint of human craftspeople, who produce something special through their dedication and effort.
-This can be achieved by tight collaboration between workers and machines, applying technologies not to substitute humans but to accelerate their performance.
+This can be achieved by tight collaboration between workers and machines, applying technologies and artificial intelligence development not to substitute humans but to accelerate their performance.
 In this way, humans will be able to spend more time on strategizing and planning as well as on other high-value tasks.